-The inert character of experience, the unconsciousness that we sometimes experience in our life, is due to the interference of the gunas of prakriti, which are three in number – sattva, rajas and tamas.
-For the purpose of bringing about experience in consciousness or the purusha, prakriti acts through its three gunas.
+The inert character of experience, the unconsciousness that we sometimes experience in our life, is due to the interference of the gunas of prakriti, which are three in number: sattva, rajas and tamas.
+For the purpose of bringing about experience in consciousness, or the purusha, prakriti acts through its three gunas.

 Mahataḥ paraṁ avyaktam iti prakṛti rucyate, śrutā vasaṅgatā tad vad asaṅgo hītyataḥ sphuṭā (101).
-The Samkhyas quote the Kathopanishad to prove that there is such a thing called prakriti because the Kathopanishad says that beyond mahat-tattva, the cosmic intelligence, there is another reality called avyakta (unmanifest), and avyakta is identified with prakriti-tattva, whose existence is thus proved in the light of these passages of the Upanishad itself.
+The Samkhyas quote the Kathopanishad to prove that there is such a thing called prakriti because the Kathopanishad says that beyond the mahat-tattva, the cosmic intelligence, there is another reality called avyakta (unmanifest), and avyakta is identified with prakriti-tattva, whose existence is thus proved in the light of these passages of the Upanishad itself.

-The definition of Ishvara according to the Yoga System of Patanjali is: kleśa karma vipākai stad āśayai rapya saṁyutaḥ, puṁ viśeṣo bhavedīśo jīva vatso’pya saṅga cit (105).
-Patanjali’s sutra is that Ishvara is a special state of consciousness which is uncontaminated by actions or their residues.
-No action will touch Ishvara, and also the consequences of action will not have any impact upon Him.
-There is no residual impression of karma to be experienced as in the case of the jiva for Ishvara.
-Totally independent and unconcerned is Ishvara; that is the definition of the Yoga System.
+Kleśa karma vipākai stad āśayai rapya saṁyutaḥ, puṁ viśeṣo bhavedīśo jīva vatso’pya saṅga cit (105).
+This is the definition of Ishvara according to the Yoga System of Patanjali.
+Patanjali’s sutra is kleśa karma vipāka āśayaiḥ aparāmṛṣṭaḥ puruṣaviśeṣaḥ Īśvaraḥ (Y.S.
+1.24): Ishvara is a special state of consciousness which is uncontaminated by actions or their residues.
+No action will touch Ishvara, and also the consequence of action will not have any impact upon Him.
+For Ishvara there is no residual impression of karma to be experienced as in the case of the jiva.
+Totally independent and unconcerned is Ishvara; that is the definition in the Yoga System.

 Bhīṣā’smādi tyeva mādau asaṅgasya parātmanaḥ, śrutaṁ tadyukta mapyasya kleśa karmādya saṅgamāt (107).
-The Kathopanishad also says that by fear of that Being, everything is automatically working.
+The Kathopanishad also says bhayād asyāgnis tapati, bhayāt tapati sῡryaḥ (K.U.
+2.3.3): By fear of that Being, everything is automatically working.
 Oceans do not overstep their limits, the sun does not fall on our heads, and everything happens in a methodical way.
-We can know, to some extent, what will be the nature of things tomorrow; otherwise, the moment of death will be uncertain.
+We can know, to some extent, what will be the nature of things tomorrow; otherwise, the next moment will be uncertain.
 This determining factor of past, present and future in the state of harmony and equilibrium is Ishvara.

 Jīvānā mapya saṅgatvāt kleśādir na hyathāpi ca, vivekā grahataḥ kleśa karmādi prāgu dī ritam (108).
 The individuals also are basically, essentially, consciousness.
 They are asanga, unattached; but because of the karmas in which they are involved, good and bad deeds, their intellect gets muddled.
 Their discrimination fails, and they cannot distinguish between the consciousness of purusha and the materiality of prakriti.
 Thus, they get bound.